 Keep in mind:

-- You can move the domain to a trial site or parking page with a valid credit card on file.
-To add a credit card, purchase a subscription.
+- You can move the domain to a paid site, or a trial site or parking page with an active domain or G Suite subscription.

 - You must be the site owner or have Administrator permissions on both sites.

 - The sites must be on the same Squarespace account.
 If the site you're moving to isn't on your account, request to be added as a contributor with Administrator permissions.